Laguna1989/obsidian_notes/tools/Agile/Agile Printicples.md

 > [!info] The best architectures, requirements and designs emerge from self-organizing teams

-> [!info] At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly
+> [!info] At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly -> [[Retrospectives]]